-Colleen Steele was born and raised in New Jersey and received a Bachelor of Arts in English from Immaculata University in 1994.
-Currently, she lives in Washington state with her husband and two sons.
+Colleen was born and raised in New Jersey, and received a Bachelor of Arts in English from Immaculata University in 1994.
+She lives in Washington state with her husband and two sons.
 Her oldest child was diagnosed with idiopathic pulmonary arterial hypertension when he was 8.
-At the age of 14, he received a heart and double-lung transplant.
-He has experienced many bumps in the road but for the most part, he is doing well and living life to the fullest.
+At 14, he received a heart and double-lung transplant.
 Colleen’s love for writing, experience advocating for her son, and determination to spread PH awareness inspired her to become a columnist and forums moderator for Pulmonary Hypertension News in 2019.
-In her, “Life As A Caregiver” column, Colleen is open and honest about caring for her son, his experiences living with PH, and life post-transplant.
-It is her ambition to educate and inspire others facing similar challenges that her family has battled and survived.
+In her column, “Life As A Caregiver,” Colleen is open and honest about caring for her son, his PH experiences, and life post-transplant.
+It is her ambition to educate and inspire others facing similar challenges.